Kualoa Beach Park with the Mountains of Kualoa in the Background

 Ocean Caution

-Please be advised that all beaches and ocean locations in Hawaii can be potentially dangerous including this location.
+Please be advised that all beaches and ocean locations in Hawaii can be potentially dangerous including Kualoa Beach Park.
 Be completely aware of the ocean conditions prior to entering the water and of course, never turn your back on the ocean when you are on the shoreline.
-It should also be noted that all shorelines and beaches in Hawaii, including this one, can be frequented by sharks, jellyfish and other sea creatures which can provide potential harm to people entering the water.
+It should also be noted that all shorelines and beaches in Hawaii, including Kualoa Beach Park, can be frequented by sharks, jellyfish and other sea creatures which can provide potential harm to people entering the water.